rumenji/Capstone-I-ITDocs/Documentation/project_proposal_mentor.md

 - Admin
   - Admin can create, update, and delete setting types, like ticket priority, status, and type; configurations status, and configurations.
   - Admin can create, update, and delete users.
+  - Admin can perfomr all regular user tasks.
 - Regular users
   - Regular users can create, update, and log activites for tickets.
   - Regular users can view tickets created by other users.
+  - Regular user can view and create contacts.
   - Regular users can view the dashboard.

 ## Data / API Information